top of page

 Search

-Regardless of how responsive someone is, or sedated or near death I believe they hear everything.
-It’s almost as though their hearing ability is enhanced and so I have become very sensitive to that.
-I encourage people to not whisper at the bedside or even a few feet away, or talk about them to others, as they lay there unable to ask them to be quiet or be able to chime in with their own thoughts or feelings.
+Regardless of how responsive someone is, I believe they hear everything.
+It is almost as though their hearing ability is enhanced and so I have become very sensitive to that.
+I encourage people to not whisper at the bedside or even a few feet away, or talk about them to others, as they lay there unable to ask them to be quiet or chime in with their own thoughts or feelings.

 I asked his wife to take a walk with me for a bit and I very gently explained that dying is a very private experience and while all who love him are affected, it is ultimately his experience and he deserves to be given privacy, dignity and respect.
-I suggested she keep the phones out of his bedroom and allow the time at his beside to be spent reminding him how loved he is, how missed he will be and that she will be okay and to give him permission to let go.
+I suggested she keep the phone off in his bedroom and allow the time at his beside to be spent loving him.

-I let her know that sometimes, people do not want an audience when they are going through their process, in fact some have been known to take their last breaths when everyone left the room, even after only just a few minutes.
-So I suggested they keep the friends visits short and give those last few hours to his family members.
+I let her know that sometimes people do not want an audience when they are going through their process, in fact some have been known to take their last breath when everyone leaves the room, even after only just a few minutes.
+So I suggested she keep the friends visits short and give those last few hours to his family members.
 I reminded her that these moments don’t get a do over, you only get one chance to say goodbye.

-That night she sent everyone home.
-She pulled together the four family members and each took a private moment at the bedside to say goodbye.
-They left the room to have some dinner and when she went back in to check on him, he has passed away.
+That night after sending the friends home, she pulled together the four family members and each took a private moment at the bedside to say goodbye.
+They left the room to have some dinner and when she went back in to check on him, he had died.
+And thankfully, she was prepared for that.

 xo